Negin-Yazdani-Motlagh/YC-Job-Analytics/README.md

 - Plots the trends of soft skill mentions over time, with separate lines for pre- and post-ChatGPT periods
 - output name:soft_skills_pre_post_chatgpt_chart.png

+  ### `Soft_Skills_Trend_Analysis.py`
+**Purpose**: The script processes a JSON dataset containing monthly occurrences of soft skills and reorganizes the data into a structured format for easier analysis.
+It outputs the restructured data into an Excel file for further exploration and visualization.

+**Key Functionality**:
+- Input file:soft_skills_occurrence_analysis.json.
+Output file:soft_skills_monthly_occurrence_restructured
+- Reads a JSON file containing soft skill occurrences categorized by year and month
+- Combines month and year into a single column header (e.g., "January 2023")
+- Transforms the processed dictionary into a Pandas DataFrame
+- Exports the resulting DataFrame to an Excel file for easy access and visualization

 # result

 ### `HTML_All_Titles.json`